zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 The argument names in the Arguments column lists the arguments used in the message.
 The argument names are defined in the [argument list].

+The name server names are assumed to be available at the time when the msgid is created, if the argument name is "ns" or "ns_list" even when in the "[Test procedure]" below it is only referred to the IP address of the name servers.

 For the Zonemaster definition of the mnemonics for DNSKEY algorithms, see the algorithm table in the "Objective" section in [DNSSEC05][DNSSEC05#objective].

 ### Comments on mixing of NSEC and NSEC3

-In the "Test procedure" below, If the server returns an NSEC record (either in the answer section when querying for NSEC or on the authority section when querying for NSEC3PARAM) it is considered to be "NSEC type" for the zone.
+In section "[Test procedure]" below, if the server returns an NSEC record (either in the answer section when querying for NSEC or on the authority section when querying for NSEC3PARAM) it is considered to be "NSEC type" for the zone.

 If the server returns NSEC3PARAM record in the answer section when querying for